RWXstoned/rwxstoned.github.io/_posts/2024-11-13-Cobalt-Strike-customization.md

 ![](https://rwxstoned.github.io/assets/img/3/debugger.png)

 An important thing to be aware of is that this BOF is allocated separately from beacon.
-Within Cobalt Strike 4.10, following the examples provided in the UDRL-VS (provided with the Community Kit), this memory is allocated via `BudLoaderAllocateBuffer()`, specifying a purpose being `PURPOSE_SLEEP_MASK_MEMORY`.
-You are free to allocate that memory the way you want, but bear in mind that if you keep the default, it will run from within a private RX memory !
-While BeaconGate gives you the means to achieve better opsec, it can also easily achieve the opposite results and get your API calls originate from a memory location which is *more* suspicious than the initial beacon memory space !
+Within Cobalt Strike 4.10, following the examples given in the UDRL-VS (provided with the Community Kit), this memory is allocated via `BudLoaderAllocateBuffer()`, specifying a purpose being `PURPOSE_SLEEP_MASK_MEMORY`.
+You are free to allocate that memory the way you want, but bear in mind that if you keep the default, it will run from within a private RX memory ! *BeaconGate is a double-edge sword*.
+While it gives you the means to achieve better opsec, it can also backfire and achieve the opposite results by making your API calls to originate from a memory location which is *more* suspicious than the initial beacon memory space !

 _Note: Unlike the BOF examples above, this is part of Cobalt Strike so the code cannot be shared and the snippets will be minimalistic._